 The Samsung 850 Evo is one of the most popular SSDs around, and with good reason.
-Thanks to its blistering speeds, five-year guarantee and best-in-class endurance rating, it’s sat near the top of most best gaming SSD lists ever since it first came out at the end of 2014.
+Thanks to its blistering speeds, five-year guarantee and best-in-class endurance rating, it’s sat near the top of most best SSD for gaming lists ever since it first came out at the end of 2014.
 If your PC’s been feeling a bit sluggish lately, then the Samsung 850 Evo will almost certainly give it a much-needed boost.

 Having said that, Samsung’s just replaced the 850 Evo with the newer 860 Evo.
 There’s not actually a huge amount of difference between them speed-wise, but the 860 Evo doubles down on the 850 Evo’s already excellent endurance levels and takes it to the next level.
 That’s not to say you shouldn’t still consider a Samsung 850 Evo, though, as those in the UK will find it a much better buy than its newer sibling.
 In the US, it’s a different story, as 850 Evo stock has pretty much already dried up, making the 860 Evo the obvious choice.
 Still, if you’re looking for a new SSD and live in the UK, then read on, as the 850 Evo is still a pretty tough act to beat while it’s still available.

 More affordable than its closely related sibling, the Samsung 850 Pro, the 850 Evo is still pretty damn fast, with Samsung claiming sequential read and write speeds of up to 540MB/s and 520MB/s respectively.
 Admittedly, those figures require a bit of fiddling with Samsung’s additional features, but even with its TurboWrite tech and Rapid mode left switched off, I recorded a sequential read speed of 512.51MB/s and sequential write speed of 498.56MB/s in the AS SSD benchmark.